A PHP Developer in The JavaScript World

 File structure

 Okay, now we should have enough files to think what could be an optimal file structure.
-At the moment the application's business logic is divided to just two files (server.js
+At the moment the application's business logic is divided into just two files (server.js, index.html) which both locate in the root directory.
+In addition we have one extra CSS file (bower_components/custom.css).

 bower_components/ # frontend modules installed by bower